-Weight loss is one of the reasons why many people often choose to follow the keto diet and place their bodies in a state of ketosis.
+Weight loss on keto is one of the reasons why many people often choose to follow the keto diet and place their bodies in a state of ketosis.

 Of course, with many drastic lifestyle changes, people generally discover that the benefits of following the keto diet go much broader, from increased mental clarity, to a decrease in other health issues, as well as feeling much more energetic and vital.